 Who pays for vehicle damage that happens at the body shop?
 (Liability & Insurance in (2024))

 Who pays for vehicle damage that happens at the body shop?
-A mechanic can be held liable for direct vehicle damage, and the body shop will pay for service-related incidents.
-Knowing when your insurance applies can help you manage unexpected expenses as filing a claim could result in a 10% premium increase.
+A mechanic can be held liable for direct vehicle damage and the body shop will pay for service-related incidents.
+Knowing when insurance pays for a vehicle damaged at the repair shop helps with unexpected expenses as filing a claim can increase premiums by 10%.

 Get Legal Help Today